Zero deforestation commitment: Empty promises or a workable plan? | DW | 02.11.2021

 "Fundamentally, the world's forests will not be saved by a political declaration," FSC told DW, "unless it is followed up by specific political and financial initiatives to make forest protection and sustainable forest management economically attractive solutions for the people who depend on the forests for their income and livelihood."

-Funding will play a key part in whether the success of the agreement.
-It's is currently backed up by €16 billion ($19 billion) in funds, one-third of which will come from private sector investors and asset managers, including Aviva, Schroders and AXA.
+Funding will play a key part in the success of the agreement.
+It's is currently backed up by €16 billion ($19 billion), one-third of which will come from private sector investors and asset managers, including Aviva, Schroders and AXA.

 But groups such as the Rainforest Alliance, an intergovernmental organization that represents up to 50 forested tropical countries in climate negotiations, say an additional $100 billion a year over the next decade could be required to bolster the agreement.